Chulakivka

-Chulakivka (Чулаківка) is a village (selo) in Skadovsk Raion, Kherson Oblast, southern Ukraine.
+Chulakivka (Чулаківка) is a village in Skadovsk Raion, Kherson Oblast, southern Ukraine.
 The village hosts the administration of Chulakivka rural hromada, one of the hromadas of Ukraine.
 It had a population of 3,087.
 Its local government is the Chulakivka village council.

 Administrative status

-Until 18 July, 2020, Chulakivka belonged to Hola Prystan Raion.
+Until 18 July 2020, Chulakivka belonged to Hola Prystan Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Hola Prystan Raion was merged into Skadovsk Raion.

 History

 Chulakivka was founded in 1751 under the Russian Empire.

 Russo-Ukrainian War

 Chulakivka was captured and occupied by the Russian Armed Forces on the first day of the 2022 Russian invasion of Ukraine.

 On 14 March 2022, Russian soldiers formed a ring around the village and found saboteurs on the outskirts who opened fire on them.
 The soldiers conducted an operation the following morning to search for them.

 On 31 December, Ukrainian forces shelled a Russian military quarters in Chulakivka, during which the Ukrainians claimed to have killed or wounded 500 Russian soldiers.

 The Ukrainian General Staff claimed on their Telegram account that 175 Russians were wounded, while 12 units of equipment were also claimed to have been destroyed.